 We asked our ambassador Dr Tim Hawkes to assist with some guidance to help fathers and parents support their teenagers through this very challenging period made even more stressful due to COVID-19.

-This is part one of a three part series to help your Year 12 student through their final year of exams.
+This is part two of a three-part series to help your Year 12 student through their final year of exams.